 If a driver is a minor, they must have a waiver of liability signed by either parent or other responsible guardian.
 Drivers and any possible co-drivers/observers must be able to swim and must wear sports clothes and flat-heeled shoes (with no heels) in order to be allowed to start.
 Teams set up by educational institutions, sports clubs and other organizations can take part in the competitions.
 Each team includes a maximum of two drivers from each health class group.
-Each team must have an official adult representative, a team manager and must nominate a captain.
-Each team member must wear clothing to be identified as team member during event and competition according to event timetable.
+Each team must have an official adult representative, a team manager and must nominate apptain.
+Each team member during event and competition according to event timetable.
 The responsibility of a captain is to provide management and guidance as well as to ensure the proper behavior of his/her teammates.
-All drivers, official representatives of the teams and all race officials must be familiar with the UIM Formula Freedom rules.
+All drivers, official representatives of the teams and all race officials must be familiar with the IIIM Formula Freedom rules.